Blaine Manning: Early life

 Manning was born in Calgary, Alberta, Canada, while his mother was on a weekend business trip.
 Growing up as the youngest of four boys in Sherwood Park, he competed on Team Albera's Under-19 field lacrosse team with two of his brothers; Blake and Blair.
-In 1999, he played Jr. A indoor lacrosse for the Victoria Shamrocks, where he was voted to 2nd All-Star team in B.C.L.A Jr. A Series and received the team's Sportsman of the Year.
+In 1999, he played Jr. An indoor lacrosse for the Victoria Shamrocks, where he was voted to 2nd All-Star team in B.C.L.A Jr. A Series and received the team's Sportsman of the Year.
 Manning eventually moved to a private school in Maryland in order to play lacrosse and graduated from Radford University.

 Career in the National Lacrosse League

 Coming out of Junior A lacrosse, Manning was drafted second overall by the Calgary Roughnecks in the 2001 National Lacrosse League (NLL) draft.
 However, neither Manning nor the first overall pick Gavin Prout wished to play for their respective teams.
 At the time, Manning stated he would have preferred a selection by the Washington Power because of his girlfriend's location.
 He was eventually traded to the Toronto Rock in exchange for Kaleb Toth and a first round draft pick on October 2, 2001, before he ever suited up for the Roughnecks.
 In his rookie season with the Rock, he won the NLL Rookie of the Year Award after recording 71 points in 16 games.

 In his sophomore season, Manning scored five goals and had eight assists for 13 points in a game against Buffalo, tying a Toronto Rock single-game record.
 This earned him the NLL Offensive Player of the Week honours.
 In 2005, Manning recorded 105 points in 16 games to finish second overall in scoring league wide.
 He helped lead the team to their third NLL championship in four years, while also earning his third Second All-Pro Teams honours.
-He signed a one year contract extension with the team on October 21, 2006.
+He signed a one-year contract extension with the team on October 21, 2006.

 In the following five years, Toronto failed to qualify for the NLL post-season.
 During the 2006 and 2007 NLL seasons, they failed to qualify for the season rounds, and from 2008 to 2009, they were eliminated during the regular season.
 Upon acquiring new owners, the Rock played their first playoff game at the Air Canada Centre in five years on April 17, 2010.
 Although they failed to make the finals, the Rock bounced back and won the 2011 National Lacrosse League Championship, breaking their drought.
 After winning his fourth championship with the team, he announced his retirement on July 31, 2013.